The Complete Guide to Mind Mapping Basics

 Budget, Risks, Stakeholders) with nested subtasks - a live example of the mind map definition in action.

-Upload a white-paper or lecture file to the PDF to Mind Map Converter and watch AI:
+Upload a PDF Book or lecture file to the PDF to Mind Map Converter and watch AI:

 Extract headings & sub-points.